-When you bring your newborn home for the first time, there are usually a few days where you don’t have to worry about cooking.
-But, at the back of your mind you may be wondering where to put the baby while cooking when you head back to the kitchen.
+When you bring your newborn home for the first time, there are usually a few days when you don’t have to worry about cooking.
+But, in the back of your mind, you may be wondering where to put the baby while cooking when you head back to the kitchen.

 Where Should I Put my Baby While Cooking?

 Based on my own experiences as a father and additional research, I can easily say there are a number of options available for putting your baby somewhere safe while you cook your delicious meal.
 Some popular options include baby wearing and putting bigger babies in high chairs.
 There are even nifty playpens and activity tables that can help you keep your baby safe!

 Babywearing worked for me quite well, or also the playpen solution which stood in the kitchen within arm’s reach from me.

 Before I tell you about some great solutions to make cooking with a baby easier, let me start by giving you some general tips on how to manage cooking with a baby in the house.